 Satisficing (combining the words satisfy and sacrifice) involves short-cutting the response process, settling on a solution that is ‘good enough’ but could be ‘optimised’.

 Telephone poses an increased cognitive burden.
 The increased difficulty to fully comprehend questions, reduces the effort to cooperate, search the memory and process information.
 Perceived time pressure also fatigues and demotivates.
-This results in questions being less considered, giving rise to higher acquiescence (answering affirmatively regardless of the question), having no opinions, choosing mid-points or only extremes in rating scales, easier to defend answers and reduced disclosure.
-Again this is more clear with those with lower intellectual ability.
-Research (3, 4, 5) suggests FTF researchers are better able to judge confusion, waning motivation, distraction (via watching a tv, eating etc.) and be able motivate and make it easier for the respondent to understand the questionnaire and improve cooperation on complex tasks.
-With online respondents go at their own pace.
+As a result, questions are less considered, giving rise to higher acquiescence (answering affirmatively regardless of the question), having no opinions, choosing mid-points or only extremes in rating scales, easier to defend answers and reduced disclosure.
+Again this is more evident with those with lower intellectual ability.
+Further research (3, 4, 5) suggests FTF researchers are better able to judge confusion, waning motivation, distraction (via watching a tv, eating etc.), Thus also be better able motivate and make it easier for the respondent to understand questions and improve cooperation on complex tasks.
+Conversely, with online, respondents go at their own pace.

 (2) There are many pitfalls in conducting quantitative research.
 Even more if you would like to repeat a survey or set up a tracker.
-Larger samples give greater reliability.
-A sample in excess of 1000 will give more reliability than a sample of 500.
+So use larger samples to give greater reliability; a sample in excess of 1000 will give more reliability than a sample of 500.
 This means that repeating a survey 100 times means that in 95 instances, responses (confidence interval) will be within +/- 1%.
-Make sure data is comparable from wave to wave.
-Prefer shorter surveys to cut the risk of satisficing.
+Also make sure data is comparable from wave to wave, and design shorter surveys to cut the risk of satisficing.

 (3) Take care to make sure samples are not biased and give reliable findings.
 Nationally representative samples are essential to measure awareness, usage and market share.
-Anything else has in-built bias and risks misleading.
-Ensure your sample eliminates any demographic, subject affinity, usage or other bias.
+Also make sure your sample eliminates any demographic, subject affinity, usage or other bias.

 (4) Buyer beware.
 Remember the Whiskas advert that famously told us that ‘8 out of 10 cats prefer Whiskas’.
 This was eventually changed to ‘8 out of 10 owners that expressed a preference said their cats preferred Whiskas’.
-What we still don’t know is the sample size, how many said ‘don’t know’, and how many expressed a preference.
-Whatever the survey mode, be clear what is statistically significant or merely directional, and make the context clear.
+However, what we still don’t know is the sample size, how many said ‘don’t know’, and how many expressed a preference.
+So whatever the survey mode, be clear what is statistically significant or merely directional, and make the context clear.
 This will help you avoid being duped and make better decisions!
 Meoww, yum!

 (1) OFCOM (2019).